-U.S. weekly jobless claims rise slightly; layoffs still low
+U.S. services sector activity hits three-year low; labor market solid

 Some of the rise in claims could be the result of an ongoing strike by workers at General Motors.
 While striking workers are not eligible for unemployment benefits, the work stoppage has affected production, impacting non-striking employees at suppliers.
 There was a jump in manufacturing claims in Michigan during the week ended Sept.
 21.

-In a separate report on Thursday, global outplacement firm Challenger, Gray & Christmas said job cuts announced by U.S.-based employers fell 22.3% to a five-month low of 41,557 in September.
+Another report on Thursday from global outplacement firm Challenger, Gray & Christmas said job cuts announced by U.S.-based employers fell 22.3% to a five-month low of 41,557 in September.

-U.S. stock index futures were flat while prices of U.S. Treasuries were slightly higher.
-The dollar .DXY was largely unchanged against a basket of currencies.

-Though layoffs remain low, there are signs a 15-month trade war between the United States and China, which has weighed on business confidence and pushed manufacturing into recession, is making companies hesitant to hire workers.
+Though layoffs remain low, there are signs the 15-month trade war between the United States and China, which has weighed on business confidence and pushed manufacturing into recession, is making companies hesitant to hire workers.

-An Institute for Supply Management survey on Tuesday showed a measure of manufacturing employment dropped to more than a 3-1/2-year low in September.
+The ISM survey on Tuesday showed a measure of manufacturing employment dropped to more than a 3-1/2-year low in September.
 That was followed by a report on Wednesday showing private employers added only 135,000 jobs to their payrolls last month.

 The reports bolstered expectations that the government’s closely watched employment report on Friday would show another month of moderate job growth in September.